matrix-org/matrix-appservice-bridge/README.md

 # Matrix Application Service Bridging Infrastructure
 This library sits on top of the
 [core application service library](https://github.com/matrix-org/matrix-appservice-node) and provides an API for setting up bridges quickly.
+Check out the [HOW-TO](HOWTO.md) for a step-by-step tutorial on setting up a new bridge.

 # Architecture